 The Naval Academy hosts a number of activities that involve STEM.
 They include:

-Science and Engineering Faculty Members and the Admissions Office host this success oriented, project-based curriculum for rising 8th to 11th graders.
+Science and Engineering Faculty Members and the Admissions Office host this success oriented, project-based curriculum for rising 9th, 10th and 11th graders.

 Camps are held each June and are one week in duration.
 Three camp sessions are scheduled with 200-250 students per session.
 This is an overnight camp, with students staying in Bancroft Hall.